projectwallace/projectwallace.com/content/blog/2025-10-31-how-to-calculate-css-code-coverage-with-playwright.md

 	<figcaption>The CLI tool highlights which lines are not covered and even gives a hint with how many lines to go to meet the threshold.</figcaption>
 </figure>

+The @projectwallace/css-code-coverage package focuses on lines and not on bytes because as developers we also look at lines of code.

-Running this CLI in a GitHub action after the Playwright test means that you have accurate test data in each run and have a guard rail in place to not ship more dead CSS!
+Running this CLI in a GitHub action after the Playwright test gives you have accurate test data in each run and and a safeguard against shipping unused CSS!